DICOM vs PACS: Benefits and Differences in Medical Imaging

 Cloud-Based PACS

-Hosted on the cloud, allowing remote access to images anytime, anywhere.
+Hosted on the cloud, cloud-based PACS allows remote access to images anytime, anywhere.
 Ideal for scalability, collaboration, and reduced IT burden.

 Hybrid PACS